Create an app-store Smart Link

 |---|---|

-Set Type to App Stores, then enter a clear Title, optional Description, and a short Smart Link Slug.
+Set Type to App Stores, then enter a clear Title, an optional Description, and a short OmniLab Smart Link Slug.

-For this guide, the title is a Duolingo download example, the description notes Apple, Google Play, and web fallback, and the slug is duolingo-app.
-Use your own app name and slug in production, and pick a slug that is stable enough for print or QR if needed.
+For this guide, the title is a Duolingo download example, the description notes Apple, Google Play, and the web fallback, and the slug is duolingo-app.
+Use your own app name and slug in production, and pick a slug that stays stable if it will appear in print or a QR code.

 Add your store URLs